neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 ![GoPro Hero 8 and 9 cameras and 5 batteries – including 2 2-battery chargers – for each](https://user-images.githubusercontent.com/465045/110830639-6dc80700-8267-11eb-855f-6f949a376f5d.png)
 (*[this 3x-USB-C cable][amzn 3xUSB-C cable] is handy*)

-I get ≈90mins of film time per battery at 1080p24, so swapping batteries on longer rides is normal.
+I get ≈90mins of film time per battery at 1080p24, so swapping batteries on longer rides is common.
+It's a bit annoying to have to pay attention to, but I guess it also ensures I don't go too long without a break / sip of water.

 #### Camera Mounting <a id="camera-mounting"></a>
 I keep one of [these quick-release "J-hooks" on each camera][amzn j-hooks]: